 Certificate Programs

-Adult/Gerontology Acute Care Nurse Practitioner (AGACNP), Post-Master's Certificate
+Adult Gerontology Acute Care Nurse Practitioner (AGACNP), Post-Master's Certificate

 Adult Gerontology Acute Care Nurse Practitioners are prepared to diagnose and treat patients with acute or critical issues, or acute exacerbations of chronic health conditions.
 Specifically, qualified to obtain health histories, perform physical assessments, develop differential diagnoses, order and interpret diagnostic studies, determine management plans, order pharmacology therapies and other therapeutic interventions, collaborate and communicate with other members of the healthcare team, and facilitate transitions across different levels of care.
 AGACNPs are prepared to provide acute care services to patients ages 18 through the end of life.
-The Post-Master’s certificate program prepares the student to take the ANCC certification exam, and provides more than 500 hours of clinical training.
+This program prepares the student to take the ANCC certification exam, and provides more than 750 hours of clinical training.

-Adult/Gerontology Nurse Practitioner (AGNP) and Family Nurse Practitioner (FNP), Post-Master's Certificate
+Family Nurse Practitioner (FNP), Post-Master's Certificate

 Nursing Education, Certificate